ROCm/rocBLAS/docs/API_Reference_Guide.rst

 C <- alpha * op(A) * B

-The in-place functionality is still available by setting C the same as B. For out-of-place functionality C and B are different.
+The in-place functionality is available by setting C the same as B. For out-of-place functionality C and B are different.

 =================
 Using rocBLAS API